Buran programme: Atmospheric test flights

-Orbital flight of Buran 1.01 in 1988
+Orbital flight of Buran in 1988

+Following a series of atmospheric test flights using the jet-powered OK-GLI prototype, the first operational spacecraft (Buran, orbiter 1K) flew one uncrewed test mission.

-The only orbital launch of Buran (orbiter 1K) was at 03:00 UTC on 15 November 1988 from pad 110/37 in Baikonur.
-The uncrewed craft was lifted into orbit by the specially designed Energia booster rocket.
-The life support system was not installed and no software was installed on the CRT displays.
-The shuttle orbited the Earth twice in 206 minutes of flight.
-On its return, it performed an automated landing on the shuttle runway at Baikonur Cosmodrome.
+At 03:00 UTC on 15 November 1988, Buran and the Energia carrier rocket lifted off from pad 110/37 in Baikonur.
+The life support system was not installed for the flight and no data was displayed on the CRT displays in the Command Compartment.

+The shuttle orbited the Earth twice, travelling 83707 km in 3 hours and 25 minutes (0.14 flight days).
+On its return, it performed an automated landing on the shuttle runway (Site 251) at Baikonur Cosmodrome.

 Planned flights

 The planned flights for the shuttles in 1989, before the downsizing of the project and eventual cancellation, were: